Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Deterministic techniques

 \subsubsection{Autoregressive moving average model (ARMA)}

-ARMA is the fundamental statistical method widely employed for time series analysis.
+ARMA is the fundamental statistical method widely employed for time-series analysis.
 It is the combination of autoregressive (AR) and moving average (MA) methods.
 The AR part predicts the value at a time stamp $t$ as a function of its previous value at $t-p$, where $p$ is the order of AR model.
 The MA part linearly combines the error term with the previous values to form the observed data.
-Sansa \textit{te. al.} in \cite{sansa2020solar} utilized ARMA to predict the solar irradiation for a winter day with maximum $10\%$ variation in the generation.
-However, ARMA can only be applied to a stationary time series, mean and variance of which does not change over time and has an uniform distribution.
+Sansa \textit{et. al.} in \cite{sansa2020solar} utilized ARMA to predict the solar irradiation for a winter day with maximum $10\%$ variation in the generation.
+However, ARMA can only be applied to a stationary time-series, for which mean and variance do not change over time and has an uniform distribution.